Seeing Chimpanzee in the forest of Uganda during Chimpanzee trekking in uganda

 The centre’s historical association with the Jane Goodall Institute means that the interpretive guides are excellent at telling the wider story of the chimps and the forest.

-A classic tracking excursion lasts around three hours and contact is usually made after only an hour of walking.
+A classic tracking excursion lasts three hours and contact is made after an hour of walking.
 A full day habituation experience is also available here for adventurers who seek an extended encounter with the chimps.

 Kyambura Gorge, Queen Elizabeth National Park